graemetlloyd/ProjectBlackFish/README.md

 #### WaitingRoom

-A series of the same folders as Input data containing input data sets formatted ready for use, but only recently discoevered so not included in the current metatree iteration.
+A series of the same folders as Input data containing any input data sets formatted ready for use, but only recently discoevered so not included in the current metatree iteration.
 Typically these will correspond to very recent publications.

 #### XML